rusel1989/react-native-bluetooth-serial/README.md

 Currently provided events are:
 - `bluetoothEnabled` - when user enabled bt
 - `bluetoothDisabled` - when user disabled bt
-- `connectionSuccess` - when app connected to device has been connected succesfuly
+- `connectionSuccess` - when app connected to device
 - `connectionLost` - when app lost connection to device (fired with `bluetoothDisabled`)

 ## TODO